 In other words, electronic drum pads produce sound when hit.
 But it comes at a very high or low frequency that cannot be interpreted by the human ear.
-An amplifier amplifies these drums, converting the frequencies into something audible.
+A drum amplifier amplifies these best electronic drums, converting the frequencies into something audible.

 They are the most cost-effective means for sound amplification.
 Quality amplifiers may be a bit costly, but they are still a cheaper option for a PA system.

 In most cases, you can get a quality e-drum amplifier at between $300 and $400.
 And to get a decent PA, you may be compelled to part with at least $700.